 The Catholic Church has largely been stuck the area of storytelling and mythology.
 Jesus is the new wine and we keep trying to put this new wine in old wine skins.
 The time-worn mythology (Jesus as King) is only one way to look at it.
 But that’s what keeps being told week after week.
 What about Jesus as guide and fellow pilgrim as we walk the journey of life?
 And many more archetypes.
 We’re not hearing anything else.

 The imperative of the age is to go deeper.
 There are positive sparks of change within the church.
 One of them is the pope, Pope Francis.
 He’s telling a new story and challenging those who keep trying to do and say things the same way.
 Another spark is an enlivened you.
 These developments are very hopeful.

 Their role and real advantage has always been a critique of the culture since the time of Jesus.
 Today there are a lot of excesses and injustice that they can stand up against.
-Read my other posts like this one in my other blog about Silicon Valley and technology. http://bit.ly/1wgYH2O
+Read my other posts like this one in my other blogs about writing and Silicon Valley.

 There is a lot of great stuff in the shadow and darkest part of the forest.
 We have to go there to bring balance to our lives and institutions of spirit.
 Don’t give up faith.